Stu8080/binfluencer/README.md

 ### Assembly

-1. Mount the XIAO ESP32-S3 onto the yellow base plate
+1. Mount the XIAO ESP32-S3 onto the yellow base plate.
+You can use a little hot glue or double sided tape.
+Make sure you've wired +Ve and -Ve to 5v and the three data pins for the addressable LED's
-2. Attach the 3-LED strips to either side of the F-shaped baffle — one strip behind the GREEN lettering, one behind BLACK
+2. Attach the 3-LED strips to the front side of the F-shaped baffle — one strip behind the GREEN lettering, one behind BLACK
-3. Seat the F-shaped assembly inside the bin body; the baffle prevents light bleed between channels
+3. Snap the translucent GREEN and BLACK lettering panels into the front of the bin
-4. Mount the 10-LED alert strip horizontally at the top of the bin, facing forward — it seals against the lid when closed and glows around the lid edge
+4. Seat the F-shaped assembly inside the bin body, theres a small retainer on the walls to snap it into place
-5. Snap the translucent GREEN and BLACK lettering panels into the front of the bin
+5. Mount the 10-LED alert strip horizontally at the top of the bin light panel, facing outwards — it seals against the lid when closed and glows around the lid edge
 6. Close the lid

 ---